Earn College Credit

 All Carpe Diem students are eligible to complete between 3 & 12 semester credits* during their program (up to 24 semester credits during the Latitudes Year).

 Carpe Diem works with the University of Montana and the Gap Year Association (GYA) to facilitate access to college credit and use of 529 college savings plans.
-Initial credit options are a bit limited for the fall, however additional course options are being approved this fall for spring 2025 and beyond.
+Initial credit options are a bit limited for the fall 2024 / spring 2025 semesters, however additional course options are being approved for 2025 and beyond.

 University of Montana Approved Syllabi